SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Memory/index.rst

 - DMA should access up to 64 aligned bytes per burst, this should be enough to reach peak bandwidth.
 No need for 4KB Rambo bursts.
   Asking a system to support bursts bigger than 64 aligned bytes can lead to extra cost, as it create new ordering constraints between the memory block of the burst.
   For instance in a L2 cache it can lead to implementation of a reorder buffer to deal between transaction which hit/miss the cache.
 Adding extra complexity/area/timings to deal with.
-  Additionaly, big burst can create high latency spike for other agents (CPU/DMA).
+  Additionally, big burst can create high latency spike for other agents (CPU/DMA).
 - DMA should only do burst aligned memory accesses (to keep them easily portable to Tilelink)
 - It is fine for DMA to over fetch (let's say you need 48 bytes, but access aligned 64 bytes instead), as long as the bulk of the memory bandwidth is not doing it.
 - DMA should avoid doing multiple accesses in a 64 byte block if possible, and instead use a single access.
   This can preserve the DRAM controller bandwidth (see DDR3/4/5 comments above), but also, L2/L3 cache designs may block any additional memory request targeting a memory block which is already under operation.
-- When a DMA start a write burst, it has to complet as fast as possible.
+- When a DMA start a write burst, it has to complete as fast as possible.
 The reason is that the interconnect can lock itself on your burst until you finish it.
-- When a DMA start a read burst, it should avoid putting backpresure on the read responses.
+- When a DMA start a read burst, it should avoid putting backpressure on the read responses.
 The reason is that the interconnect can lock itself on your burst until you finish it.